MetiyT/PLP-database-Week-8-Assignment-Final-Project/README.md

 # E-Commerce Store Database

 ## Project Overview
-This project is a simple relational database designed for an online store.
+This project is a relational database designed for an online store.
 It manages **customers, products, orders, and order details**.
 The database allows storing customer information, tracking orders, and handling product inventory.

 ## Database Name
 `ECommerceDB`